 - Public affairs specialists in corporations

-- Civil servants at local, provincial, national or international levels
+- Civil servants at the local, provincial, national or international level

 - Public policy analysts and advisors to community and other organizations